petershin/liferay-learn/docs/dxp/latest/en/headless-delivery/consuming-apis/batch-engine-api-basics-importing-data.md

 ## Importing Data to a Site

 You can import data to a *Site* by executing the following cURL or Java command.
-The example shows importing blog posts to a site.
+The example imports blog posts to a site.
 [Find your Site’s ID](https://learn.liferay.com/dxp/latest/en/headless-delivery/consuming-apis/consuming-rest-services.html#identify-the-site-containing-the-data) and replace `1234` with it.
+When using another entity, you must also update the fully qualified class name parameter and the data to import in the cURL script.

 ### ImportTask_POST_ToSite.sh